Video Online Counselling & Therapy

 We’ve all missed appointments because of misplacing keys, or struggling to find a park, or just bad traffic.
 That alone is enough to make you want to go to therapy!

 However many of my Melbourne clients (where I currently reside), also every now and then use online counselling due to its convenience.

 Ready to take the online plunge?

-Six effective things you can do to get the most out of teletherapy
+Six tips you to get the most out of teletherapy

 In order to make therapy effective online, you’ll need to make sure that you can create a therapeutic space that works: